casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

     storage::new_dictionary(LEDGER).unwrap_or_revert();
 }

-// This is the main donation entry point.
+// This is the donation entry point.
 When called, it records the caller's account
 // hash and returns the donation purse, with add access, to the immediate caller.
 #[no_mangle]
 pub extern "C" fn donate() {